 The importance of the minimum wage in the legal system

-With the increase in the minimum wage, the limit up to which pensions are legally exempt from taxation also increases.
-In order to be exempt, the pension must not exceed 36 times the minimum wage in a year.
+With the increase in the minimum wage, the limit up to which pensions are legally exempt from taxation is also rising.
+In order to be exempt, pensions must not total more than 36 times the minimum wage in a year.
 This applies to the vast majority of pensions in the Czech Republic.

 Tip for article